edifyedudesign/edify/_posts/2017-05-21-cost-of-not-onboarding-new-hires.markdown

 ---
 layout: single-post-layout
-title:  "This is the other single post style"
+title:  "The Cost of (Not) Onboarding Your New Hire"
-date:   2017-04-18 10:24:59 -0700
+date:   2017-05-21
-categories: jekyll
-tags: managers onboarding knowledge
 author: 'Kristen Gallagher'
+categories: Onboarding_costs
+tags: onboarding knowledge new_hires
-feature_post: false
+feature_post: true
-width: 'full'
+width: 'half'

-image_thumb: 'thumb1.jpg'
+image_thumb: 'featuredpost2-thumb.png'
-image_thumb_alt: 'thumb image'
+image_thumb_alt: 'The cost of not onboarding new hires'

-image: 'thumb1.jpg'
+image: 'featuredpost2.jpg'
-image_alt: 'image'

-short_description: 'You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.'
+image_alt: 'The cost of not onboarding new hires'

+short_description: 'I calculated for a client once that it cost them about $350,000 to replace a junior engineer if she left at 12 months.
+How much is turnover costing you?'

 ---